 Step #7.
 Plan Next Step: What to do now?

 After a full month, you should be totally detoxed and feeling much better in every way imaginable.
 Some of you will be happy to forget about your pills and just be glad to get off of them.
 You’ll go on with your life and hopefully move on from this whole episode.
-You may have been just physically dependent on your pills and are extremely happy that this whole nightmare is now over.
+Perhaps you were simply physically dependent on your pills and are extremely happy that this whole nightmare is now over.
 Well good for you and consider yourself lucky to have this over with.
 However, there may be some fences to mend with friends and loved ones about your mood swings, poor performance at work etc. I urge you to dedicate the next few months to patching up all of the things that may have gone by the wayside.
-Your friends and family will forgive but you need to make sure that you make it clear that they are your priority since they have not been since you have been on the pills.
+Your friends and family will forgive but you need to make sure that you make it clear that they are your priority now. they weren’t your priority when you were taking opiate…the opiate were.

 Of course, life will still have it’s good days and it’s bad days.
 In the past, you may have “hid” from those bad days by using pills but by and large, you’ll be happier and healthier now that you’re off of the pills.